Tabrez-dev/Spec-Driven-Register-Verification-Pipeline/README.md

 The generator used here reads SVD today, with IP-XACT support planned upstream — so the pipeline only touches the spec at two stages, and would gain IP-XACT for free if the generator ships it.

-## The problem it solves

-Memory-map specs change constantly: peripherals get added, register offsets shift, reset values change.
-Every such change silently invalidates the verification suite, and today someone finds out by hand — diffing XML, updating tests, and triaging failures that might be spec bugs, implementation bugs, or stale tests.
-Making the spec change itself the trigger means the suite is never stale, and the reviewer gets a summary of exactly what moved.

 ## How it works